Monkeypox

 Swollen lymph nodes

 A rash typically develops a few days after the early symptoms.
-However, not all individuals infected with monkeypox develop any symptoms prior to rash. some persons with monkeypox only have a few sores.
+However, not all individuals infected with mpox develop any symptoms prior to rash. some persons with mpox only have a few sores.
 It is critical that people who believe they were exposed to the virus and develop a rash get tested to limit the spread of the disease.
 The illness typically lasts 2-4 weeks.

 How is testing done?